fukac99/python_gyg/README.md

 ## Development setup

-To run development tests. run the following in the main directory:
+To run development tests.
+Fill in your api key to test_location.py.
+Then run the following in the main directory:
 ```sh
 python setup.py test
 ```